 President Macky Sall's Emerging Senegal Plan is continuing to draw on diverse foreign investment, managed through public-private partnerships, to transform transport infrastructure and build a new industrial park at Diamniadio.
 The ruling BBY coalition has proved sympathetic to union demands, especially in the public sector, although it resisted teachers' demands for housing allowances for nearly a year before conceding.
 Strikes are relatively frequent although they rarely last longer than 48-72 hours.
-Anti-corruption bodies have been granted wider powers and greater resources by President Sall, although he is increasingly accused of instrumentalising the judiciary to sideline political rivals such as incarcerated Dakar mayor Khalifa Sall.
+Anti-corruption bodies have been granted wider powers and greater resources by President Sall, although he is increasingly accused of instrumentalising the judiciary to sideline political rivals such as incarcerated former Dakar mayor Khalifa Sall.

 Senegal is taking extremely seriously the probability of attacks by militants linked to Al-Qaeda in the Islamic Maghreb.
-Soldiers have been deployed to key sites in the capital, Dakar, and specially trained anti-terrorist forces remain on high alert, with additional threats to tourist sites outside the capital.
+Soldiers remain deployed to key sites in the capital, Dakar, and specially trained anti-terrorist forces are on high alert, with additional threats to tourist sites outside the capital.
 The risk has increased with the formation of a new Sahelian jihadist front in March 2017 of several Al-Qaeda-linked groups.
 Casamance had been quiescent for many years as peace negotiations rumbled on, but a forest massacre and attack on Spanish tourists in early 2018 has led to renewed travel warnings being issued.

 President Sall has made meaningful efforts to address the demands of the separatist Mouvement des Forces Démocratiques de Casamance (MFDC).
-These finally looked to be bearing fruit by the start of 2018 but have been disrupted by the 6 January killing of 14 men in an attack linked to MFDC elements engaged in illegal logging.
+These finally looked to be bearing fruit by the start of 2018 but have been disrupted by the killing of 14 men on 6 January in an attack linked to MFDC elements engaged in illegal logging.
 However, more factions have been leaning towards joining Rome-based negotiations which resumed in October 2017 following the loss of support from ousted Gambian president Yahya Jammeh, whose departure also removes threats of armed inter-state conflict.
 Occasional disputes over fishing boundaries with Mauritania are unlikely to lead to inter-state war.

-Civil society groups are likely to exert significant influence in the lead-up to February 2019's presidential election.
-The 23 June Movement and youth organisation Y'en a Marre, which helped frustrate former president Abdoulaye Wade's bid for a third term in 2012, have increasingly turned against his successor Macky Sall, although their influence will be moderated by the likely absence of a strong challenger.
+Civil society groups are likely to exert significant influence in the lead-up to the February 2019 presidential election.
+The 23 June Movement and youth organisation Y'en a Marre, which helped frustrate former president Abdoulaye Wade's bid for a third term in 2012, have increasingly turned against his successor Macky Sall, although their influence will be moderated by the absence of a strong challenger.
 Protests are likely in response to perceived opposition suppression, particularly following the conviction of Dakar mayor Khalifa Sall.
 Protests are likely to feature fighting with security forces, small-scale arson, and throwing of projectiles, especially in Dakar.

 Vaccinations required to enter the country